ZolayvarE/mindful/README.md

 #Mindful

-A user friendly library for globalization of React state management.
+A user friendly library for global management of React state.

 ##How to use
-Mindful can be installed using npm as follows:
+Mindful can be installed using npm:
 ```bash
 npm install mindful --save
 ```

-Then, Mindful must be imported as follows:
+Mindful must be imported as f
 ```js
 import mindful from 'mindful';
 ```